 7 to support the Director of the Telecommunication Development Bureau in assisting Member States in the establishment of an appropriate framework among developing countries allowing rapid response to major incidents, and to propose an action plan to increase their protection, taking into account mechanisms and partnerships, as appropriate;

-8 to support relevant ITU-T study group activities related to strengthening and building confidence and security in the use of ICTs,
+8 to support relevant ITU-T study group activities related to strengthening and building confidence and security in the use of ICTs;

+9 to disseminate information to all stakeholders related to cybersecurity through the organization of training programmes, forums, workshops, seminars, etc. for policy makers, regulators, operators and other stakeholders, especially from developing countries to raise awareness and identify needs in collaboration with the Director of BDT,

 invites Member States, Sector Members, Associates and academia, as appropriate

-1 to closely collaborate in strengthening regional and international cooperation, taking into account Resolution 130 (Rev. Busan, 2014), with a view to enhancing confidence and security in the use of ICTs, in order to mitigate risks and threats;
+1 to closely collaborate in strengthening regional and international cooperation, taking into account Resolution 130 (Rev. Dubai, 2018) of the Plenipotentiary Conference, with a view to enhancing confidence and security in the use of ICTs, in order to mitigate cyber risks and cyber threats;

-2 to cooperate and participate actively in the implementation of this resolution and the associated actions;
+2 to cooperate and participate actively in the implementation of this resolution and the associated actions, including review and updating of their cyber security architectures and protocols design;

-3 to participate in relevant ITU-T study group activities to develop cybersecurity standards and guidelines in order to build confidence and security in the use of ICTs;
+3 to participate in relevant ITU-T study group activities to develop cybersecurity standards and guidelines in order to build confidence and security through data protection and security mechanisms in the use of ICTs;

-4 to utilize relevant ITU-T Recommendations and supplements
+4 to utilize relevant ITU-T Recommendations and Supplements;

-.
+5 to develop cyber risk management mechanism to recover any loss and damage from malicious cyber activity such as cyber insurance as part of cyber security practices.

 ________________________